 L6B.
 Transfer Package for Post-Treatment Planning.
 This plan is developed toward the end of treatment and includes the identification of goals, skills, and movements specific to each child.
-The plan identifies specific behaviors and movements that are particularly relevant for the child and family (e.g., reaching, grasping and releasing, transferring from floor to sitting and/or standing or the opposite, bilateral activities used in carrying or catching objects) for continued practice and extension, with a strong emphasis on maintaining and extending the newly learned and improved skills with the hemiparetic arm and hand both in unimanual and bimanual activities.
+The plan identifies specific behaviors and movements that are particularly relevant for the child and family (e.g., reaching, grasping and releasing, transferring from floor to sitting and/or standing or the opposite, bilateral activities used in carrying or catching objects) for continued practice and extension, with a strong emphasis on maintaining and extending the newly learned and improved skills with the hemiparetic arm and hand - both in unimanual and bimanual activities.
 Each focus area should include the top 3-5 activities completed during treatment that would be most helpful for the child to continue with their parents.
 The Transfer Package includes a list of suggested toys and objects and how these can be used in implementing the Transfer Package.
 Parents are encouraged to share the Transfer Package with any other therapists, family members, or caregivers who spend a significant amount of time with the child.
 PDF forms on the I-ACQUIRE therapists' treatment computers will be identified to include 3 different forms, two of which the therapist might be printing.
 The I-ACQUIRE Example Transfer Package will allow the therapist an example of how to complete the blank form for the transfer package.
 The blank form is titled I-ACQUIRE TP blankform.
-When naming the form to upload to the VT Treatment Implementation Center, the therapist will need to name it with the similar identification used for the daily treatment notes, using the naming paradigm TP_childid_date for the naming format.
+When naming the form to upload to the VT Treatment Implementation Center, the therapist will need to name it with the similar identification used for the daily treatment notes, using the naming paradigm TP childid date for the naming format.
 (TP stands for transfer package.)

 L7.
 Treatment Video Documentation.
-Treating I-ACQUIRE therapists will videorecord a minimum of 1 hour of therapy each treatment week for review by the Treatment Implementation Center.
-Each site has been randomly assigned days of the week for videorecording.
+Treating I-ACQUIRE therapists will video record a minimum of 1 hour of therapy each treatment week for review by the Treatment Implementation Center.
+Each site has been randomly assigned days of the week for video recording.
 On the assigned day, the therapist then selects 1 hour of treatment.
 The treatment video will then be uploaded after the session is completed so that the VT Treatment Implementation Center can conduct the treatment fidelity scoring.
 The videotapes along with the daily treatment logs are the basis for the VT Treatment Implementation Center providing individualized feedback to therapists about their implementation of the I-ACQUIRE protocol.
 Each therapist can provide more than 1 hour of treatment if so desired, and this is encouraged if there are treatment activities that the therapist would like to discuss with the VT Treatment Implementation Center in order to optimize the treatment process.
 A central goal of measuring treatment fidelity each week is to continually improve the therapists' ability to implement I-ACQUIRE at the highest fidelity levels possible.
 The VT Treatment Implementation Center leadership team includes highly experienced therapists who can collaborate with local therapists to identify strategies to improve treatment fidelity.
+A review and score of treatment fidelity documentation is maintained via a PDF format at VT each week and entered into WebDCU.
+The maintained PDF's serve as the CRF for treatment fidelity.